FREE SHIPPING on orders over $75 International: over $250

 In order for a tea leaf to fully release its flavor, it needs room to expand.
 Because tea in bags had less room to open up, the quality was diminished.
 So the merchants came up with a solution – smaller leaves, which need much less room to open up.

 With this decision, the slippery slope of tea’s decline began.
-Since the size and quality of tea leaves no longer mattered, merchants started using much cheaper grades of tea known as "dust."
-This is the lowest ranking that tea can achieve – the bottom of the tea barrel.
+Since the size and quality of tea leaves no longer mattered, merchants started using much cheaper grades of tea – the broken fragments, fannings, and dust that remain after whole-leaf tea is sorted and graded.
 These tiny fragments infuse very quickly and give plenty of color and strength, but much less aroma and complexity, and often more bitterness and astringency than good whole-leaf tea.

 This state of tea mediocrity has been plaguing the West for several decades now.
 Most sellers in the U.S. offer only bottom-of-the-barrel tea products, leaving consumers to believe that there is nothing better available.
 This is but a far cry from the abundance of flavor and aroma found in a cup of full-leaf premium tea.

-Rebuilding tea’s reputation in the West may seem like a long shot, but let’s keep in mind that there once was a time when coffee was all canned, instant, and stale.
-Then, a few innovative and passionate roasters came along to show consumers how much better it could be.
+Rebuilding tea's reputation in the West may seem like a long shot – but consider that there once was a time when coffee was all canned, instant, and stale.
+Then a few innovative and passionate roasters came along to show consumers how much better it could be.
 Most people are no longer drinking instant coffee.